 Soil

 Sedum adolphii ‘Golden Sedum’ prefers well-draining soil, such as a mix of succulent soil, Turface, pumice, perlite, and coarse sand.
-Planting the succulent in a terracotta pot will help absorb excess moisture from the soil.

 You might also like: Succulent Soil: Ultimate Guide and 4 DIY Recipes to Keep Your Succulents Happy and Healthy